Third generation of video game consoles: 1984–1986

 Nintendo were initially discouraged after the crash, with Nintendo of America's market research being met with warnings to stay away from home consoles and US retailers refusing to stock game consoles.
-As a result, Nintendo instead introduced the Famicom to North America in the form an arcade hardware, the Nintendo Vs. System, in 1984.
+As a result, Nintendo instead introduced the Famicom to North America in the form of an arcade hardware, the Nintendo VS. System, in 1984.
 It became a major success in North American arcades, giving Nintendo the confidence to release the Famicom in North America as a video game console, for which there was growing interest due to Nintendo's positive reputation in the arcades.

-The company introduced a version of the Famicom in January 1985 at the Winter CES as the Nintendo Advanced Video System, short for NAVS.
+The company introduced a version of the Famicom in January 1985 at the Winter CES as the Nintendo Advanced Video System, abbreviated as the NAVS.
 The gamepads were wireless and worked with it using an infrared port, and the bundle would also include a light gun.
 It was planned that the NAVS would be available in the spring of 1985.
 However, this did not happen and the console was shown again at the summer CES in June of that year, as an updated version called the Nintendo Entertainment System.
 The system was released in October 1985 as an experiment within New York City bounds with Super Mario Bros. game bundled.
 The experiment was successful and showed that people still wanted to play games despite the 1983 crisis.
-After that the system was released in all North America in February 1986 at a price of 159 USD.
+After that the system was released in all North America in February 1986 at a price of US$159.

 In 1985, Sega succeeded the SG-1000 with the Master System, which incorporated hardware scrolling, alongside an increased color palette, greater memory, pseudo-3D effects, and stereoscopic 3-D, gaining a clear hardware advantage over the NES.
 However, the NES continued to dominate the North American and Japanese markets, while the Master System had more success in the European and South American markets.

-The Nintendo Family Computer (commonly abbreviated the Famicom) became popular in Japan during this era, crowding out the other consoles in this generation.
+The Family Computer (commonly abbreviated the Famicom) became popular in Japan during this era, crowding out the other consoles in this generation.
 The Famicom's Western counterpart, the Nintendo Entertainment System, dominated the gaming market in North America, thanks in part to its restrictive licensing agreements with developers.
 This marked a shift in the dominance of home video games from the United States to Japan, to the point that Computer Gaming World described the "Nintendo craze" as a "non-event" for American video game designers as "virtually all the work to date has been done in Japan."
 The company had an estimated 65% of 1987 hardware sales in the console market; Atari Corporation had 24% (including the Atari 7800, 2600 Jr. and XEGS), Sega had 8%, and other companies had 3%.